byorgey/blog/posts/2008/04/17/collecting-unstructured-information-with-the-monoid-of-partial-knowledge.markdown

 This would have been a huge pain to do with the Record model!
 Now, this isn't an unqualified improvement; there are several things we can't do here.
 One is if we want to be able to combine facts into larger compound facts: we can do that fairly straightforwardly with the Record-of-Maybes model, but not with the preorder-monoid model.
 We also can't easily choose to have some fields be left-biased and some right-biased (the Monoid instance for PStar has left-bias built in!).
 But it's certainly an interesting approach.

 Now, one thing we do have to be careful of is that our Preorder instances really do define a preorder!
-For example, at first I tried using $latex n &lt; 18$ in the above Preorder instance instead of $latex n &gt; 50$, and was confused by the weird results I got.
+For example, at first I tried using $n &lt; 18$ in the above Preorder instance instead of $n &gt; 50$, and was confused by the weird results I got.
 But such a Preorder instance violates transitivity, so no wonder I was getting weird semantics. =)  It would be interesting to reformulate this in a dependently typed language like <a href="http://appserv.cs.chalmers.se/users/ulfn/wiki/agda.php">Agda</a>, where creating a Preorder could actually require a proof that it satisfied the preorder axioms.

 Thanks to <a href="http://conal.net/">Conal Elliott</a> for some suggestions on making the formulation in the previous post more elegant -- we'll see what comes of it!